X Icon

 Fraudsters created over 212,000 scam tokens between September 2020 and January 1st, 2022.
 This includes over 83,000 scams in 2021 and 125,000 scams in 2022.

 This dwarfs previous industry research that identified only 24 rug pulls in 2021 and just 262 in 2022.
 It also reveals that a staggeringly high percentage of Ethereum and Binance Smart Chain tokens are programmed to steal from investors.
-8% of Ethereum ERC-20 tokens are designed to pull the rug; 12% of Binance Smart Chain BEP-20 tokens are as well.
+Eight percent of all Ethereum-based ERC-20 tokens are designed to pull the rug, and 12% of all Binance Smart Chain-based BEP-20 tokens are rug pulls.

 In our inaugural Rug Pull Report, we analyze crypto's rug pull problem in even more detail, using original research and case studies to explain how Solidus Labs detects and deters rug pulls at scale.
 Download your copy today.